labd/terraform-provider-scaffolding-framework/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: When you are running into an issue
 title: ''
-labels: bug
+labels: bug, triage
 assignees: ''

 ---

 **Information**
 Terraform version:
 Provider version:
 Resource: